-We have incurred, expect to incur, and may in the future incur additional, debt obligations that could adversely affect our business and profitability and our ability to meet other obligations.
+We have incurred, and may in the future incur additional, debt obligations that could adversely affect our business and profitability and our ability to meet other obligations.

-We expect to enter into the Senior Credit Facilities on or prior to the completion of the distribution and we have completed an offering of the notes, with approximately \$800 million of the proceeds of such financings expected to be used to distribute cash to ParentCo., consisting of (i) a senior secured first-lien term loan in an aggregate principal amount of \$600 million and (ii) the notes in an aggregate principal amount of \$600 million.
-Under the Senior Credit Facilities, we would also have \$1.0 billion of indebtedness available to be drawn under the Revolving Facility.
-As a result of such transactions, we anticipate having approximately \$1.2 billion of indebtedness upon completion of the distribution.
+We expect to complete one or more financing transactions on or prior to the completion of the distribution, with approximately \$[] of the proceeds of such financings expected to be used to distribute cash to ParentCo.
+As a result of such transactions, we anticipate having approximately \$[] million of indebtedness upon completion of the distribution.
 See "Description of Material Indebtedness."
 We may also incur additional indebtedness in the future.